 You can share your body of writing work right away on Linkedin and Medium.
 These two self-publishing platforms allow you to publish and get going in just a few minutes.
 Although not exactly a portfolio, being published on these two platforms offers more credibility than submitting Word Docs or PDFs to a client.

-Here are popular portfolio websites used by freelance writers to showcase their work in a visually-appealing way.
+Here are some of the best portfolio sites for writers to showcase their work in a visually-appealing way.